Sergio Parisse: Style of play

-Parisse is known for having many qualities, among them, his powerful running ability, poised offloading and supreme awareness.
-He is a powerful ball-carrier, athletic and furiously committed; a useful line-out option, defensively sound, and blessed with superb handling, pace and impressive footwork.
+Parisse is known for having many qualities, among them, powerful running ability, poised offloading and supreme awareness.
+He is regarded as a powerful ball-carrier, athletic and furiously committed; a useful line-out option, defensively sound, and blessed with handling, pace and footwork.
 As a team-mate at Stade in Paris, England lock Tom Palmer described him as "a high-quality player, a very good and powerful athlete, who combines that with being very skilful.
 He has a high work-rate, so he has everything you need to be a top player."

 Ireland legend Paul O'Connell has also waxed lyrical about Parisse.
 "Sergio has everything.
 He catches high balls, he chases high balls, he chips, he can make turnovers on the ground, he intercepts, he’s a phenomenal carrier, if he has to go straight he has great footwork, he’s a brilliant passer, he pressurises the referee.
 He does it all."